Policies & Compliance

 Definitions

-- Are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from covered transactions (defined as being eligible to receive federal funds) by any federal department or agency.
+- Are currently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in federally funded transactions.

-- Are presently indicted or otherwise criminally or civilly charged by a government entity (federal, state, or local) with commission of any of the offenses enumerated in (2) above.
+- Are currently indicted or otherwise charged (criminally or civilly) with any of the offenses listed above.

-- Have, within a 3-year period preceding this application, had one or more public transactions (federal, state, or local) terminated for cause or default.
+- Have had one or more public transactions terminated for cause or default within the preceding three years.

 2.1.3 Lobbying